ayankhanakaak/2D-to-3D-Photo-and-Videos/README.md

 ---

-## 🗺 Roadmap (ideas)

-- CLI flags (non‑interactive mode)
-- Per‑scene **depth smoothing** / temporal consistency
-- Adjustable **parallax curve** (non‑linear shift by depth)
-- **Green/Magenta** anaglyph and other stereo layouts
-- **Batch processing** of folders

----

 ## 🤝 Contributing

-PRs and issues are welcome.
+Suggestions and complaints are welcome.
 Please describe your system, Python version, and exact steps to reproduce any bug.

 ---

 ## 📜 License

-Choose the license you prefer (MIT, Apache‑2.0, etc.) and add a `LICENSE` file.
-If unsure, MIT is a good simple choice.
+GPL-3.0

 ---